daker/blog/_posts/2013-07-24-14-25-why-stylus-fit-better-my-needs.md

 title: Why Stylus fit better my needs
 tags: [stylus, nodejs]
 ---
 Stylus is an expressive, dynamic, robust CSS pre-processor built on top of Node.js.
-LESS and SASS are both great, they try to stay as close as the original CSS syntax as possible to minimize the impact of having to learn a new language, but for me someone who cares about simplicity and readability, the syntax becomes an important part of the language or the framework.S
+LESS and SASS are both great, they try to stay as close as the original CSS syntax as possible to minimize the impact of having to learn a new language, but for me someone who cares about simplicity and readability, the syntax becomes an important part of the language or the framework.

 ![PhantomJS](/assets/posts/stylus.png)